jbisetto/npc-ai/src/tests/test-implementation-checklist.md

 - All core components now have comprehensive test coverage
 - Focus on hosted components and test utilities next
 - Consider adding performance benchmarks for critical paths
+- Storage functionality is now handled by individual managers (Conversation, Context)